14 Top-Rated Things to Do in Bourton-on-the-Water

 3. Feel Tall at The Model Village

 Know anyone with a short-person complex?
 Send them to The Model Village at The Old New Inn.
 A model town of Lilliputian dimensions, this mini village is a phenomenal recreation of Bourton-on-the-Water in the 1930s.
-It resides in the inn's back garden and attracts visitors from across the globe.
+It resides in the inn's back garden and attracts sightseers from across the globe.

 The Model Village features buildings created from the same local Cotswold stone used to build the actual town's homes, banks, shops, and meeting halls.